 The rubber plant is native to the Brazilian rainforest but is no longer commercially produced in the country due to South American leaf blight, a fungal disease that destroys rubber trees.
 Experts say that while strict quarantine procedures have contained the disease to South America for now, the likelihood of it spreading to Asia is high.

-Synthetic rubber is typically made using byproducts of petroleum, though the process is energy-intensive according to the U.S. Department of Energy.
-Resins, which are also typically used to aid manufacturing of synthetic rubbers, have also been subject to supply shocks during the pandemic.
+A common alternative, synthetic rubber is typically made using petroleum byproducts, though the process is energy-intensive, according to the U.S. Department of Energy.
+Resins, which are often used to aid manufacturing of synthetic rubbers, have also been subject to supply shocks during the pandemic.

 Guayule has been identified as a more sustainable alternative as it can be farmed using row-crop equipment and requires as little as half the water of crops like cotton and alfalfa, the release said.
 Bridgestone Americas has been researching use of guayule since 2012, entering into an agreement with the U.S. Department of Agriculture in 2013 to field test use of the plant.